phacb/multilev/code/README.md

-This folder contains the python and micropython code for the multilev driver.
+This folder contains the python and micropython code for the pi-pico multi-channel signal generator for multiLev

 master.py - micropython code to run on master pico slave.py  - micropython code to run on slave picos